 all the days of our lives

 So for our family February seems to be a stellar month.
 It is my “milestone” month and a time to rejoice that I’ve been able to praise God another year.
 The fact that it is “The living, the living – they praise You, as I am doing today; [grandmother] tell your [grandbabies] about Your faithfulness…” (vs. 19)

 Now that is what I call pretty cool !
-Oh, and in case anyone was wondering…today marks the 13th year of me being cancer free!
+Oh, and in case anyone was wondering…I’m celebrating being cancer-free since 2001!